calumk/VibeDrop/worker/README.md

 ## Deployment

-Functions automatically deploy to DigitalOcean App Platform when pushed to main branch.
+Functions automatically deploy to your cloud platform when pushed to main branch.

-Environment variables are configured in `.do/deploy.template.yaml`.
+Environment variables are configured in your deployment configuration files.